inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 #### 2.)
 Data Import Job Profiles
 Run script to identify Job Profiles that need to be reviewed and corrected. https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/168788217

+#### 3.) mod-data-export-spring
+This manual task is only needed if at least one other tenant stays on Poppy.
+This manual task is not needed if all tenants are migrated to Quesnelia at the same time.
+Before migrating a tenant from Poppy to Quesnelia run UPDATE mod_data_export_spring_quartz.databasechangelog SET md5sum = '8:cd7cacfe2480c5305d1eaff157a35e4f' WHERE id = 'quartz-init' .
+After the migration run
+UPDATE mod_data_export_spring_quartz.databasechangelog SET md5sum = '9:89aea1286f2c2901835da380fa17eff7' WHERE id = 'quartz-init' .

+Without the manual task the Poppy version of mod-data-export-spring fails and shuts down on start and restart with "Change failed validation!
+ Error creating bean with name 'quartzSchemaInitializer' initial-schema.xml::quartz-init::quartz was: 9:89aea1286f2c2901835da380fa17eff7 but is now: 8:cd7cacfe2480c5305d1eaff157a35e4f"

 ### VII.ii) Recreate OpenSearch or Elasticsearch index
 Sometimes we need to recreate OpenSearch or Elasticsearch index, for example when a breaking change has been introduced to index structure (mapping).
 We must re-index after migrating to Poppy.
 It can be fixed by running reindex request: